zeroibc/my-mac-os/README.md

 - Rain, whale noises, coffee shop noises right from my menu bar, when I am tired of listening to music and just want to focus.

 #### 55. [Sip](https://sipapp.io/)
-- A really great colour picker that is quite often getting updated.
+- A great colour picker that is quite often getting updated.

 #### 56. [Paw](https://paw.cloud)
-- A really great tool for working with API's, only recently started to use it but the features it has are really handy and the design is intuitive and great.
+- A great tool for working with API's, only recently started to use it but the features it has are handy and the design is intuitive and great.

 #### 58. [IINA](https://github.com/lhc70000/iina)
 - Open source alternative to VLC built specifically for macOS.
 - It is based on [mpv](https://github.com/mpv-player/mpv) and has a more modern and native look than VLC.

 #### 59. [Hammerspoon](http://www.hammerspoon.org)
-- Really powerul automation engine, wanted to use it for window management at first but found BetterTouchTool to be more performant.
+- Powerul automation engine, wanted to use it for window management at first but found BetterTouchTool to be more performant.
 - Right now I use it show the task I am currenly working on in a little window in the middle of the screen for a brief moment:
 <img src="https://i.imgur.com/UXqwr5a.png" width="300" alt="img">